-Choosing a telescope to buy is always a daunting task, especially with all the different varieties and technical terms that you must first understand before making an informed decision.
-What makes it even worse is that the box packaging on telescopes can often be misleading and cause more confusion for first-time buyers.
+Choosing a telescope to buy is always a daunting task, especially with all the different varieties and technical terms that you must first understand.
+Before making an informed decision, and what makes it even worse, is that the packaging on telescopes can often be misleading and cause more confusion for first-time buyers and even remorse.

-A compound telescope also called Catadioptric, or specifically, Schmidt-Cassegrains, or Maksutov-Cassegrains are a telescope made of refractor, and reflector style construction.
-The term “compound” comes from the light being focused back and forth on two or more elements meaning refractive lenses and reflective mirrors.
-The compound effect gives way to a short tube with a longer Focal Length.
+A compound telescope also called Catadioptric.
+Specifically, Schmidt-Cassegrains, or Maksutov-Cassegrains are telescopes made of refractor, and reflector style construction.
+The term “compound” comes from the 2 styles used together.

 Is it any better?
 That is based on opinion, but for a compact design with quality views it is considered better.
 However, the price tag is higher than that of a typical telescope.
 Let’s dig a little deeper!